petkakisgeorge/Malicious-Extension-File-Finder/README.md

 **Run the app:**
 - Run from GUI (double click **MaliciousFinder.exe**)
-- Run from cmd directly (given the args by yourself)\
+- or run from cmd directly (given the args by yourself)\
 Example: **"search console.exe" C:\Users\admin\Desktop\ C:\ 1 1 1 1 0 0 1 empty empty**

 **In case you want to compile it..**\